runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 Toxiclibs
 ---------

+	TODO: Completely rewrite this section with all the stuff in TColor (how to set from rgb, hsb, etc, etc) Why between 0-1
+	ALl the color ezamples from his folder

 Now that we know how color works in Processing, we can take a look at the Toxiclibs library that will help us doing generative color.
 Here's an example on how you can use the _TColor_ class to create and manipulate single colors.
 Notice how the library stores color values in normalized values (from 0 to 1), so we need to set the Processing colorMode to that.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/tcolor_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/tcolor.jpg" />